fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/syllabus.md

 ## Course Info

-This course meets for lectures on Mondays, Wednesdays, and Fridays from 8:00-8:50am in Leon Johnson Hall 346.
-The first 30 minutes of lecture will be spent learning new material, and the last 20 minutes will be spent on small programming assignments (or on short quizzes).
+This course meets for lectures on Mondays, Wednesdays, and Fridays from 9:00-9:50am in REID HALL 346.
+The first 30 minutes of lecture will be spent learning new material, and the last 20 minutes may be spent on  short quizzes.
 We will use Slack as the primary method of course communication, and all course information will be posted on this website or on the Slack server; D2L will be used *only* for grading.

-There is an *optional* lab on Fridays from 12:00pm to 4:00 pm in ROBERT 111 that you may attend to get extra help.
+There is an *optional* lab on Fridays from 10:00am to 4:00 pm in BARNARD HALL 254 that you may attend to get extra help.

 Note that this class is for Computer Science and Computer Engineering majors.
 If you are not one of those majors, you should take CSCI 109 instead of this